l2fprod/ibmcloud-vpc-openvpn/README.md

 ## Destroy all configuration

-1. To destroy the environment:
+1. To destroy the environment, from the Docker container use:
    ```sh
    terraform destroy
    ```